Badara-Seydi/Badara-Seydi/README.md

 You can see my work and projects on this page :hammer_and_wrench:

-I can develop on back end  with some tools or front end with vanilla Javascript or React.
+I can develop on Javascript back and front with some tools.

-Languages & Tools:
+###Languages & Tools: